Haxalotify/Mission-Python/escape/readme.txt

+I am learning to code in python by making a game.
+I am sharing everything I am learning by following along this book.

 This folder contains the code, images and sounds for the book Mission Python by Sean McManus

 Code and sound effects by Sean McManus (www.sean.co.uk)